-It gives me great pleasure to welcome you to Irvine Royal Academy's School Handbook.
-You will find lots of information about the school whether you are a parent, pupil, member of staff or part of our wider community.
-This handbook aims to help you understand the complex workings of our busy school, and give you the information you need to support your child during their time with us.
-Whether starting new in S1, transferring from one of our cluster primary schools, or joining us from another school, your child will quickly find our secondary school to be an exciting, challenging and inspiring, but always supportive and understanding place.
+It gives me great pleasure to welcome you to Irvine Royal Academy's 2023/2024 School Handbook.
+You will find lots of information about the school, whether you are a parent, pupil, member of staff or part of our wider community.
+This handbook aims to help you understand the workings of our busy school.
+It will give you the information you need to support your child during their time with us.
+Irvine Royal is a fun, challenging and inspiring place to be.
+A nurturing, kind environment that is full of ambition and opportunity.

-We are very proud of our school and our ethos is one that not only promotes hard work and academic and vocational success, but also recognises and supports the talents and achievements of our students through a wide range of vocational and extra-curricular activities.
+We are very proud of our school.
+Our ethos is one that not only promotes hard work and academic and vocational success, but also recognises and supports the talents and achievements of our young people through a wide range of vocational and extra-curricular activities.

-We enjoy and appreciate the importance of positive relationships with each other, with parents and with the local community.
-Our school sits at the heart of this community and we strive at every opportunity to strengthen and develop our links wherever we can.
+We prioritise the importance of positive relationships with all stakeholders.
+Our school sits at the heart of our community and we strive at every opportunity to strengthen and develop links wherever we can.

-We seek to develop articulate young people who are confident in their own ability, have high aspirations for themselves and each other, and where young people learn to be leaders for life, based on the values, experiences and education promoted in our school.
-Through the breadth and depth of the education we offer, our young people are supported and challenged in their learning, intellectually, artistically, aesthetically, physically and spiritually.
+We seek to develop articulate young people who are confident in their own ability, have high aspirations for themselves and each other, and where they learn to be leaders for life, based on the values, experiences and education promoted in our school.

 We expect every pupil to achieve their personal best in all that they do.
-We expect excellent standards from our pupils in all aspects of school life: in their attitude to learning; in their personal conduct and in their appearance.
-We are determined to ensure that every young person receives the very best in Irvine Royal Academy and we are constantly looking for new ideas to improve our young people's experiences.
+We expect excellent standards from our pupils in all aspects of school life: in their attitude to learning; in their personal conduct and in their presentation.